 Feeling Too Small

 People struggling with MDD/Bigorexia find themselves caught in a cyclical pattern of working to increase their muscle development but never quite making it to their goal.
 They perceive their bodies as being too small, despite regular weight lifting routines and regimens intended to increase their muscle development.
 This perceived lack of muscle size makes them believe they are “ugly.”
+Although both genders can develop the disorder, it predominantly impacts males, presumably due to cultural pressures to be muscular and strong.

 Not An Eating Disorder, Though Can Have ED Aspects

-Those with MDD/Bigorexia are typically not as concerned about “fat” or losing weight as in other forms of disordered eating.
+Those with MDD/Bigorexia are typically not as concerned about getting “fat” or losing weight as in other forms of disordered eating.
 They are primarily disturbed by their lack of muscle definition and size.
 Because of this, bigorexia is not an eating disorder.
 It is considered to be a variant (or subtype) of Body Dysmorphic Disorder (BDD).
 Disordered eating practices, however, may be employed by those who are struggling with this disorder.

 At Risk Groups